The Brandos: History

-The passion, grit and power of New York's The Brandos has origins in the Seattle scene of the early eighties.
+The Brandos have origins in the Seattle scene of the early eighties.
 In the fall of 1984, Dave Kincaid and Larry Mason were playing the Seattle club circuit as members of The Allies.
 With a local radio hit ('Emma Peel'), critically acclaimed recordings, and a video under their belts.
 At the same time, New Jersey based Soul Attack (with Ernie Mendillo and Ed Rupprecht) were playing gigs in and around their home state, with occasional jaunts into New York City.
 They had also made and released a local record in 1984.

 Frustrated with The Allies' lack of success, Kincaid decided to move to New York in 1985.
 Immediately upon arrival Kincaid began scouring the local music papers, namely the Village Voice, looking for a new band.
 Soul Attack had just lost their principal singer and songwriter, and had just placed an ad looking for a replacement.
 Kincaid joined the band and they eventually changed their name to The Brandos and performed their first show on February 14, 1986.
 Featuring Kincaid on vocals and guitar, Ernie Mendillo (bass, vocals), Ed Rupprecht (guitar), and Larry Mason (drums), the band began playing most of New York's most renowned clubs such as CBGB, Tramps, The Bitter End and Kenny's Castaways.
 The band also spent one month touring the Pacific Northwest.
 By October they had enough material for an album.
 While recording, the band continued to perform in the New York area, along with a brief tour of Germany in May 1987.

 The Brandos released their debut album, Honor Among Thieves, on Relativity Records in late August 1987.
 The album spent 19 weeks in the Billboard charts and peaked at No.108 in late October.
 During this period, the band began touring the U.S. and Europe, opening for well-known bands such as The Georgia Satellites, INXS, The Cars and The Alarm.
 Their first video was released and was placed in medium rotation on MTV.
 The favorable reviews began to pour in: the Gavin Report dubbed them "Best new American band", Rolling Stone magazine ran a full-page story describing them as "Real contenders", and Time magazine clinched it with their quote "The Brandos' roots run deep and offer great nourishment".
 In early 1988, the band won Best Album (Independent Label), and Kincaid was honored with Best Male Vocalist (Independent Label) at the New York Music Awards.
 The Brandos also left Relativity that year and signed with Geffen Records.
 Their relationship with Geffen was strained from the outset and the group ended up at RCA Records in 1989.
 After a massive corporate restructuring, RCA dropped The Brandos upon completion of their second LP, Trial by Fire (unreleased), in 1990.